OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 without allowing SQL to safely use custom JIT code.
 Stay tuned to our blog for more updates.

-## Preview Table Access Method
+## Coming Soon: Table Access Method

-OneSparse has many plans for where to take the extension, and our next major release will contain a major new feature that unifies SQL and OneSparse even more.
+OneSparse has many plans for where to take the extension, eventually supporting native integrate into the new standard SQL graph syntax, and our next release will contain a major new feature that unifies SQL and OneSparse even more.

 ![Tables, Graphs, and Matrices](/table_graph_matrix.png)

 We can see here there are three distinct form of graph analysis, relational, procedural, and algebraic.
 OneSparse aims to unify all three models so that you have maximum flexibility when you process your graph data.
-Combined workflows, like powerful ETL processing with SQL, traditional per-edge style traversal with Python, and high performance graph analysis with algebra are possible and encouraged.
+Combined workflows, like ETL processing with SQL, traditional per-edge style traversal with Python, and high performance graph analysis with algebra are possible and encouraged.

 Using the relatively new [Table Access Method